As MLB negotiations near critical juncture, mutual motivation will be key to saving weird 2020 season

 By now, we’d have a good idea of how the Mariners’ youth movement was progressing, with Evan White, Shed Long, Jake Fraley, Kyle Lewis, Justus Sheffield and maybe Justin Dunn having had two months to show whether or not they were ready for The Show.

 Maybe Jarred Kelenic or Logan Gilbert would be on the verge of a call-up, forcing the issue.
 Perhaps 19-year-old phenom Julio Rodriguez would have continued his rapid ascendancy in the minor leagues.
-We’d have some answers by now on the comeback of Taijuan Walker, the rejuvenation of Yusei Kikuchi, and whether Dee Gordon had played himself out of town by enticing a team to trade for him.
+We’d have some answers by now on the comeback of Taijuan Walker, the rejuvenation of Yusei Kikuchi and whether Dee Gordon had played himself out of town by enticing a team to trade for him.

 Instead, the entirety of baseball remains grounded to a halt by the coronavirus.
 A Mariners season predicated on grooming their young core for an assault on contention in 2021 has had, through no fault of theirs, no grooming whatsoever.

 But now there are ever-increasing signs, finally, that baseball may actually be coming out of hibernation.
-The Mariners re-opening their Peoria, Ariz., spring training complex next week for voluntary workouts is one of them.
+The Mariners reopening their Peoria, Arizona, spring-training complex next week for voluntary workouts is one of them.
 The brewing brouhaha between union and management over the rules of re-engagement is a bigger one.
 And that’s before those two parties even get to what will inevitably be a bloody and bitter skirmish over the economics of this proposed truncated season.

 And that’s why this next week or so will be the most significant of a season that will be remembered forever, even if they play just 82 games — or zero.
-To adhere to the delicate timeline of spring training commencing in mid-June and games starting in early July, they need to forge an agreement very soon — and the issues remain so thorny that it will take elements of diplomacy, compromise and vision that can be elusive when these two get locked into their positions.
+To adhere to the delicate timeline of spring training commencing in mid-June and games starting in early July, they need to forge an agreement soon — and the issues remain so thorny that it will take elements of diplomacy, compromise and vision that can be elusive when these two get locked into their positions.

 Players are rightly concerned about whether the 67 pages of provisions put out by management will suitably protect their health, or be so restrictive as to be untenable.
-They also wonder if being on the front line of COVID-19 risk warrants the economic concessions the owners are believed to be asking for — after the union had already agreed to pro-rate players’ contracts when play was halted in March.
+They also wonder if being on the front line of COVID-19 risk warrants the economic concessions the owners are believed to be asking for — after the union had already agreed to prorate players’ contracts when play was halted in March.

 Mariners general manager Jerry Dipoto, speaking on “Danny and Gallant” on ESPN 710 Thursday, expressed the opinion that players should tone down their complaints.